Rifframe

 4. AI Generate

 Click ✨ Generate in the bottom toolbar.
-You get two modes:
+You get three modes:

-• Build full page — the AI also picks the section types and variants that best fit your brief.
-One pass, full landing.
+• Full page: the AI also picks the section types and variants that best fit your brief.
+One pass, one full page.

 Per-section refill: the ✨ icon in any section's toolbar regenerates only that section using your last brief and tone.
 Useful when you add a new section after a global generation.

-Behind the scenes: powered by Llama 3.3 70B via Groq.
-The brief language drives the output language — type your brief in French and the page comes back in French.
+Behind the scenes: one pass through our AI provider.
+The brief language drives the output language: type your brief in French and the page comes back in French.

 5. Responsive preview